sheaf/john-rules/design-notes.md

 ## What additional arguments should be passed when executing rules?

-When registering a preprocessor, you say "I care about `.x` files" Then Cabal goes looking for `.x` files in various places, and then passes this information onto the preprocessor:
+When registering a preprocessor, you say "I care about `.x` files".
+Then Cabal goes looking for `.x` files in various places, and passes this information onto the preprocessor:
-  - `(some search dir, filename)` for the `.x` file we found
+  - `(some search dir, filename)` for the `.x` file we found,
-  - `(some build dir, filename)` for where to put the output
+  - `(some build dir, filename)` for where to put the output.

 In practice, Cabal goes searching in the following dirs: